ObolNetwork/charon/docs/architecture.md

 	// RegisterAwaitBeaconBlock registers a function to query a unsigned beacon block by slot.
 	RegisterAwaitBeaconBlock(func(context.Context, slot int) (beaconapi.BeaconBlock, error))

-	// RegisterAwaitProposer registers a function to query the block proposer by slot.
+	// RegisterAwaitProposer registers a function to query the block proposer PubKey by slot.
 	RegisterAwaitProposer(func(context.Context, slot int) (PubKey, error))

 	// RegisterAwaitAttestation registers a function to query attestation data.